opensearch-project/project-website/_posts/2025-10-24-Making-Search-Smarter-System-Generated-Search-Pipelines.markdown

 You can define custom system-generated search processors in the plugin.
 To do this, you'll need to:

- - **Create a system search processor**: Implement the processor logic by extending one of the search processor interfaces (such as `SearchRequestProcessor`, `SearchPhaseResultProcessor` or `SearchResponseProcessor`).
+ - **Create a system search processor**: Implement the processor logic by extending one of the search processor interfaces (such as `SearchRequestProcessor`, `SearchPhaseResultProcessor`, or `SearchResponseProcessor`).

  - **Create a processor factory**: Implement a factory that determines when OpenSearch should generate and attach the processor.